Mintbase/Grants-Program/applications/Web3Go.md

 **How did you hear about the Grants Program?**

-Web3 Foundation Website and  personal recommendation.
+Mintbase Website and  personal recommendation.